volunteermatch/vm-contrib/graphql/README.md

 Your initial API key will be issued for the staging environment.
 Your API key must be included as the value for the HTTP X-api-key header in every request.

-Once you have an API Key, you can either download and run a GraphQL client, or jump right into our example code.
-Note that all calls currently must be made via POST with content type of *application/json* - GET is not supported in the current API, nor is content type of *application/graphql*
+Once you have an API Key, you can either download and run a GraphQL client, or jump right into our [example code](#example-code).
+Note that all calls currently must be made via POST with content type of *application/json* - GET is not supported in the current API, nor is content type of *application/graphql*.

 #### Recommended GraphQL clients
 * GraphiQL: https://electronjs.org/apps/graphiql